 You are now entering the window of time when it can feel like a charming vacation rental or the homes of extended family members can have many more safety concerns than you’ve bargained for (see Staying [Safe and Sane] with Friends and Family in Chapter 3 of Travels with Baby).
 If you truly want to relax on your vacation, this is an especially good time get acquainted with child-friendly resorts or cruise lines that may have a play room for toddlers, a playground, and/or a kiddie splash pool where your child can be active in suitable surroundings.

-Other tips: He may now be eating more of the foods you do, which could help simplify things so long as there are not concerns of food or water safety for your destination.
+He may now be eating more of the foods you do, which could help simplify things so long as there are not concerns of food or water safety for your destination.
 If there are, see Travels with Baby‘s Chapter 9: Going Farther Afield and the section on Food and Water Safety, and be sure to discuss the status of your child’s Hep A vaccination with your pediatrician before travel.

 Have you subscribed to Travels with Baby Tips?